the-tobias-project/tobias/README.md

 Describe code segments as well as use of packages here.

 #### Feedback:
-Please direct comments to snehit [at] stanford dotty edu
+Please direct comments to snehit atty stanford dotty edu

 #### Funding acknowledgements:
 Tobias was conceived and developed thanks to support from